CAIDA/catalog-data/sources/recipe/how_to_build_a_customer_cone/README.md

-By examining the set of ASes an AS can reach through it's customers, we can see the scope of its customer base and compare AS "sizes".
-We defined this set of ASes as it's <a href="https://www.caida.org/catalog/papers/2013_asrank/asrank.pdf">
+By examining the set of ASes an AS can reach through its customers, we can see the scope of its customer base and compare AS "sizes".
+We defined this set of ASes as its <a href="https://www.caida.org/catalog/papers/2013_asrank/asrank.pdf">
 customer cone</a> (set of ASes an AS can reach through customer links).
 Take in the AS path and crop it to the first peer-to-peer or provider-to-customer link.
 For every AS that follows an ASN in the path, include that ASN in that AS's customer cone.